All staff offer laboratory-based research projects at undergraduate and masters level. For more information visit the Food Security Education page.

 As weather patterns become increasingly unpredictable due to climate change, a detailed understanding of the mechanisms that plants have evolved to sense and respond to environmental stress (such as flooding or drought) is essential.
 Dr Daniel Gibbs studies the cellular mechanisms that plants use to detect and respond to internal and environmental signals, and how they lead to alterations in growth, development and survival.
 The general aim of his work is to identify promising targets that can be manipulated in agriculturally important crops to improve growth, productivity and stress tolerance.

 Plant growth is strongly influenced by the environment.
 Environmental cues can act to start or stop growth, and when environmental signals are outside the comfort range of a plant, they cause stress.
-The research of Dr George Bassel is interested in understanding how plants make decisions during their life in response to the environment, using seed germination as a model system.
+The research of Professor George Bassel is interested in understanding how plants make decisions during their life in response to the environment, using seed germination as a model system.
 As seeds are the starting and end point for the majority of the world’s agriculture and 70% of the world’s calories come directly from seeds, this work can be translated to a wide range of crop species.

 Dr Jeremy Pritchard analyses how plants respond to stresses, particularly drought, salt, pollution and pest attack.
 His research utilizes a range of plant species including thyme.
 This work can be used to enhance stress tolerance in this and other species.